Compactness and rigidity of self-shrinking surfaces

 One of the central topics in the study of geometric objects is the compactness problem.
 There are lots of compactness results for self-shrinkers and, more classically, minimal surfaces, such as \cite{CMcpt} and \cite{CS}.
 However, most of the compactness theorems of self-shrinkers are valid for hypersurface self-shrinkers, that is, self-shrinkers of codimension one.
 In this note, we focus on two-dimensional self-shrinkers, or self-shrinking surfaces, of any codimension.
 To this end, we consider the family $\Set_N$ of all complete, non-flat, and smooth embedded self-shrinking surfaces without boundary in $\bb R^N$ ($N>2$).
 Our main compactness theorem is stated as follows.

 \begin{thm} Given any $\delta<2$ and $N>2,$ the space $\{\Sigma\in\Set_N:\lambda(\Sigma)\le\delta\}$ is compact in the $\Cloc$-topology. \end{thm}

+It is worth mentioning that there are plenty of example of self-shrinking surfaces, even in the hypersurface case.
+In fact, unlike the one-dimensional case, where all the self-shrinking curves have been classified by Abresch and Langer \cite{AL}, it seems impossible to classify all higher dimensional self-shrinkers.
+For example, any minimal submanifold of the $n$-spheres $S^n(\sqrt{2n})$ with radius $\sqrt{2n}$ is a self-shrinker, and when $n$ is large, the $n$-sphere contains many minimal surfaces.

-This theorem is, to the author’s knowledge, the first compactness result for a family of higher-codimension self-shrinkers.
-In the proof, the fact that the entropy bound is strictly less than $2$ is crucial, which avoids the situation of higher multiplicities.
+In the proof of Theorem \ref{cpt}, the fact that the entropy bound is strictly less than $2$ is crucial.
+This assumption prevents the situation of higher multiplicities.
 It is interesting to see if this bound could be relaxed.
-The proof of theorem \ref{cpt} makes use of techniques in geometric measure theory, along with some rigidity results for self-shrinkers.
-It is expected that this compactness theorem will lead to many applications.
+The proof of Theorem \ref{cpt} makes use of techniques in geometric measure theory, along with some rigidity results for self-shrinkers.
+We will briefly describe the proof strategies in Section \ref{1.3}.

+It is expected that compactness theorems will lead to many applications.
 In this note, we use this compactness theorem to study the existence of entropy minimizers and to improve some rigidity results for self-shrinking surfaces.